 - A growth perspective (beyond the turnaround) is relevant for investors not to look for alternative investment opportunities and execute a divestment; for suppliers, to perceive even a distress company as relevant account and invest also in the business relationship.

 - Future-oriented with drive for innovation, is relevant (also) for customers and employees, to find themselves being serviced with / being part of a dynamic and further evolving product offering, where going concern is not at stake.

 No guarantees are givenNone of these elements can be guaranteed but will be the result of the vision and persuasive power of the turnaround executive.
 Specifically, in harsh turnaround situations, personal credibility is an important lever, to foster trust, but also put at stake.
 The fear from financial losses of the stakeholders in case of bankruptcy can support the trust-building process:

 - Often, the divestment from a distress company comes with heavy losses for the investors.
 To avoid sunk costs, investors are likely to stay on-board.

 - Depending on employment market situations, employees are likely to stay on-board, to void immediate unemployment.
 However, here an adverse selection applies.
 Those talents, being in a liquid employment situation are likely to step out of the company, if risk and opportunity costs are perceived to be too high.
-The turnaround executive has to be sensitive not find herself surrounded by residual, low(er) performing employees.
-In addition, the process, prior to the turnaround, is for the employees very often energy draining and contaminated with negative energy.
+The turnaround executive has to be sensitive not to find herself surrounded by residual, low(er) performing employees.
+In addition, the process, prior to the turnaround, is for the employees very often energy-draining and contaminated with negative energy.
 To revitalize the workforce is critical.